| Severe Weather Jumpstart |

 predict.
 He also takes a look at

 the local forecast.
 What is his thinking when he does this?
-Look in the Local Discussion for your area
+Here is where you can find out! |

 Thunderstorms Probability: